Residential · Soft-Wash & Rejuvenation

 Maintenance Program Add-On

-Brown's Roofing maintenance program members commonly add soft-wash cleaning at year 4–5 of the program based on inspection findings.
+Brown's Roofing maintenance program members commonly add soft-wash at year 4–5 of the program, and rejuvenation around year 10–12 based on inspection findings.
 Pricing for members is reduced; scheduling coordinates with annual inspection visits.

 Cost Factors

-Soft-wash pricing is driven by ten specific variables.
-Maintenance program members typically receive 15–25% reduced pricing on bundled cleanings.
+Pricing is driven by a handful of specific variables — different ones matter for cleaning versus rejuvenation.
+Maintenance program members typically receive 15–25% reduced pricing on bundled visits.
 We provide a written, itemized estimate after a free site visit.

 Relative tiers for a typical Southern home (1,800–2,400 sq ft of roof area):